stolinski/zero-svelte/README.md

 	// Gate materialization using the `enabled` flag.
 	// When false, the query won't materialize or register listeners,
-	// and `current` will be the default snapshot until re-enabled. let todosEnabled = $state(true);
+	// and `z` will be the default snapshot until re-enabled. let todosEnabled = $state(true);
 	const todos = $derived.by(() => new Query(z.query.todo, todosEnabled));